wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.3.4 - 2015/04/21 =
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
+* Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.8
+* Tweak - Update style of plugin framework.
+Removed the <code>[data-icon]</code> selector to prevent conflict with other plugins that have font awesome icons
+* Fix - <code>Undefined property: stdClass::$ID</code> bug.
+Check if feature image is not set then don't include in gallery.
+* Fix - Set <code>z-index</code> to <code>100</code> of <code>.onsale</code> class so that it cannot be overridden by Dynamic Gallery container

 = 1.3.3 - 2015/03/19 =
 * Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.7